 Start compiling your email competitive analysis the very first day, and move from research to final report in days instead of weeks or months.

 Our features take the grunt work out of doing an email marketing competitive analysis as well as the day-to-day routine of email campaign planning and reporting.
 You’ll never miss an email and always be informed.

 Here’s what you’ll learn about your email landscape :

-- See detailed user journeys for key flows including: onboarding, cart abandonment, browse abandonment, and purchaser.
+- See detailed user journeys for key flows, including onboarding, cart abandonment, browse abandonment, and purchase confirmations.